Why Use A Timeline?

 view events as part of a larger movement

 identify cause and effect

 This timeline sorting activity will teach students about some of the events of the Revolutionary War.
 I have created cards for 16 important events―from Lexington and Concord to the Treaty of Paris.

-The students learn about the events from this 19-minute video from the American Battlefield Trust.
+First, the students learn about the events from this 19-minute video from the American Battlefield Trust.
 Then, they put the events in the correct order on the timeline.
-You can find more Revolutionary War videos for kids here.
+You can also find more Revolutionary War videos for kids here.